-What are the age and size limits for the EXEC?
+What are the age and size limits for the EXEC™?

-The Exec was designed for children from 5 to 120 lbs, and whose height is less than 57 inches.
+The EXEC™ was designed for children from 5 to 120 lbs., and whose height is less than 57".

-• Rear Facing: Children can ride rear facing from 5 to 50 lbs using the Vehicle Seat Belt, and 5 to 35 lbs using the Lower Anchors (LATCH).
-49 in max.
+• Rear-Facing: Children can ride rear-facing from 5 to 50 lbs. using the Vehicle Seat Belt, and 5 to 35 lbs. using the Lower Anchors (LATCH).
+49" maximum.

-• Forward Facing: Children can ride forward facing from 25 lbs to 65 lbs using the Vehicle Seat Belt, and 25 to 40 lbs using the Lower Anchors (LATCH).
-49 in max.
+• Forward-Facing: Children can ride forward-facing from 25 lbs. to 65 lbs. using the Vehicle Seat Belt, and 25 to 40 lbs. using the Lower Anchors (LATCH).
+49" maximum.

 When should I use the infant insert and infant head insert?